VocabHunter/vocabhunter.github.io/_posts/2017-01-15-Search-Bar.md

 ![VocabHunter Search Bar Buttons](/assets/VocabHunter-Search-Bar-Buttons.png){: .center-image }

 You can see the outline of the search bar FXML in the previous section.
-Expanding the outline, the first of the buttons (the “x” for closing the search bar) is defined as follows:
+Expanding the outline, the first of the buttons (the "x" for closing the search bar) is defined as follows:

 ```xml
 <Button fx:id="buttonCloseSearch" styleClass="buttonSearchClose">